 All other residential properties have a weekly collection.

-We do not provide containers for residents for their waste so you will need to buy your own black bags.
+We do not provide containers for residents for their waste so you will need to buy black bags.
 You may also want to buy a small bin to store your waste in.

 You can help us to collect your waste by: